YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

       .++++++++++++
       .......++++++++++++
       e is 65537 (0x10001)
-      Enter pass phrase for /home/jdoe/certs/Alice.key: [Specify the password that you entered for gtmtls_passwd_Alice] Verifying - Enter pass phrase for /home/jdoe/certs/Alice.key:
+      Enter pass phrase for /home/jdoe/certs/Alice.key: [Specify the password that you entered for ydb_tls_passwd_Alice] Verifying - Enter pass phrase for /home/jdoe/certs/Alice.key:
       Enter pass phrase for /home/jdoe/certs/Alice.key:
       You are about to be asked to enter information that will be incorporated